 LTSM High School

-Liceul Teoretic Școala Mea approaches education from the perspective of preparing the individual for a global society, confident in his opinions, able to propose solutions, respect cultural or opinion differences and to promote the principle of the five Is: Individuality, Identity, Integrity, Innovation, Internationalism.
+Liceul Teoretic Școala Mea approaches education with the aim of preparing students for life in a global society — confident in their opinions, capable of proposing solutions, respectful of cultural and ideological diversity, and guided by the principle of the five Is: Individuality, Identity, Integrity, Innovation, and Internationalism.

-The high school curriculum develops functional skills, essential for the successful integration into the national or international university environment through an educational program focused on interdisciplinarity and performance.
+The high school curriculum focuses on developing functional skills essential for successful integration into both national and international university environments, through an educational programme centred on interdisciplinarity and academic excellence.

 EDUCATIONAL AIMS